Actor Biography

 Sadly I have thus far failed to conquer America or women!
 I've always loved the Beatles and like to think that being born during Woman's Hour was rather appropriate because I've always felt especially close kin to women, girls do run strong in my family, my mum is one of 4 sisters, I've only girl cousins, four fabulous nieces and my only sibling's a sister.
 I was expected to be a girl.

-I remember watching a tv version of Wuthering Heights when I was 14 in that year of Wuthering Heights, 1978, Kate Bush had her hit in the early part of the year, (been in love with her ever since), and the best ever version of the book with a great actor called Ken Hutchison in the late part of the year.
-While on my own in the house I'd dress in an old ragged shirt and trousers, (I'd always loved dressing up since very young),, I messed up me hair up into curly dark tangles like Ken and copied him glowering around the house gripping a lit candle, (no holder), with wax dripping down on my hand, seeing the ghost of Cathy at every window.
+This version had a great actor called Ken Hutchison as Heathcliff.
+Hugely inspired me.
+While on my own in the house I'd dress in an old ragged shirt and trousers, (I'd always loved dressing up since very young), I messed up me hair up into curly dark tangles like Ken and copied him glowering around the house gripping a lit candle, (no holder), with wax dripping down on my hand, seeing the ghost of Cathy at every window.
 I don't think the carpets ever recovered!

 I never recovered either!
 Acting wasn't a bug it was an incurable illness that infected me, and many times over the years, I've actually wished It'd just go away and I could have some money, because I've struggled for years with the cash ever since I first began to live the dream.
 Oh the misery, the anguish, the failed relationships...oh you don't want to know!